-Metro is guided by its Strategic Plan for Public Transportation 2011-2021 (SPPT) and the King County Metro Service Guidelines.
-SPPT defines a vision and mission for public transportation services in King County and describes the strategies to implement that vision.
+Metro is guided by its Strategic Plan for Public Transportation 2011-2021 (((SPPT) and)), the King County Metro Service Guidelines, and its Long Range Plan for Public Transportation.
+The ((SPPT)) Strategic Plan for Public Transportation defines a vision and mission for public transportation services in King County and describes the strategies to implement that vision.
 It also defines desired outcomes and describes how progress will be measured.
-The Metro Service Guidelines augment the SPPT by identifying detailed methodologies for how Metro should measure the performance of Metro's overall transit network, as well as each individual bus route, and by providing clear guidance on how Metro should use transit resources to expand restructure or reduce service.
+The Strategic Plan for Public Transportation and service guidelines strike a balance between productivity, social equity and geographic value to ensure Metro serves areas that have many low income and minority residents - and others who may depend on transit - and that public transportation needs are met throughout the county.
+The Metro Service Guidelines augment the ((SPPT)) Strategic Plan for Public Transportation by identifying detailed methodologies for how Metro should measure the performance of Metro's overall transit network, as well as each individual bus route, and by providing clear guidance on how Metro should use transit resources ((to expand restructure or reduce service)) in alignment with the County's Equity and Social Justice Ordinance.
+The Long Range Plan sets the long term vision for service and supporting capital infrastructure.

-Increasing the use of transit plays an important role in King County's efforts to mitigate climate change and support livable, healthy communities.
-Public transit reduces greenhouse gas emissions by eliminating private vehicle trips, mitigating traffic congestion, and supporting efficient land use.
+Increasing the use of ((transit)) public transportation plays an important role in King County's efforts to mitigate climate change and support livable, healthy communities.
+Public ((transit)) transportation reduces greenhouse gas emissions by eliminating private vehicle trips, mitigating traffic congestion, and supporting efficient land use.
 Metro's use of green vehicles, such as electric trolleys and hybrid diesel-electric buses, and cleaner-burning fuels, such as Ultra Low Sulfur diesel, add to the environmental advantage of combining many riders in a single vehicle.
-Metro's wide range of transportation alternatives-including vanpools, carpools, and Access paratransit-and its support of choices such car-sharing, biking and walking make transit a powerful tool to help reduce pollution and support active, healthy lifestyles.
+Metro's wide range of transportation alternatives-including vanpools, carpools, and Access paratransit-and its support of choices such car- and bike-sharing, biking and walking make transit a powerful tool to help reduce pollution and support active, healthy lifestyles.